Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 ### muteTracks

-Mutes the specified Tracks at their media source.
+Mutes the specified Tracks.

-Prevents media from being received for the Tracks.
+This API prevents the media of the specified Tracks from being rendered.
 Audio Tracks will become silent and video Tracks will be a black frame.
+This does not stop media from being received by those Tracks.
+The media simply cannot be used by the application while the Track is muted.

 If a local Track being sent in a Call is muted, the Track will be noticeably muted for the remote user.
 If a remote Track received in a call is muted, the result will only be noticeable locally.

+This mute operation acts on those specified Tracks directly.
+It does not act on the active Call as a whole.

-The SDK will emit a [media:muted][87] event when a Track has been muted.
+The SDK will emit a [media:muted][89] event when a Track has been muted.

 #### Parameters